 The Artist: In 1998 my new music partner, pianist/artist Valerie Nichol asked me “Why are you not an artist?” and told me to come and paint in her studio (under much coaxing did I go).
 That day I picked up a palette knife and have never put it down.
 That day I realized I was as passionate about art as I had been for music.
 In the first three months, painting ’til 3:00 a.m. most days, I presented my first solo show.
 My art has evolved and changed directions numerous times, though my strokes and colour palettes can always be recognized.

-The Artistry: Art and music are so closely related, in that I strive to create not the exactness of nature or notes, but a mood.
+The Artistry: Art and music are so closely related, in that I strive to create not the exactness of nature or notes, but paint it’s essence.
 I need nature.
-I long to be in the wilderness each summer and the experiences it brings.
+I need to be in the wilderness each summer and the experiences it brings.
 There is time to explore the beauty, the solitude, the thoughts that bubble to the surface as rhythmic strokes of a paddle bring on a mindful state.
-The most recent works on Mylar focus on the human form and the spirit within all of us.
+My most recent work focuses on the human form and the spirit within all of us.

 The Meaning Of Life: As life constantly evolves, so does my art subject.
 I cannot stop this evolution and must embrace the sometimes bold changes.
 I intuitively paint with the myriad of thoughts that form from the memories and magnificence of my time spent in the wilderness.
-Each stroke, colour and layer leads to somewhere haunting, poignant, evocative.
+Each stroke, colour and layer leads the viewer to somewhere haunting, poignant, evocative or simple beauty.
 Each asks to stay a while, ponder, wander, to feel the connection to within, for even a moment, before the day catches up once more.
-I compose music in the same way, improvising first, jotting down soundscapes; the feeling in one single note as it floats in the air, or layering melodies to create a very different mood.
+I compose music in the same way, improvising first, jotting down soundscapes; the feeling in one single note as it floats in the air, or layering melodies to create a tapestry for emotion and experience.

-A recent viewer said “There’s always so much to see in your work, leaves the viewer wanting to come back again…..and again.”
+A recent viewer said “There’s always so much to see in your work.
+It leaves the viewer wanting to come back again…..and again.
+It is nature itself. “

 A recent listener said “Bliss.
 Thank you for your music.
 I can feel nature in it.
 It’s restful, beautiful, calming.
 I think I shall come to know it well.”